lootlocker/unreal-sdk/README.md

 ## Configuration

-### Using C++

-1. Open the LootLockerConfig.CPP file located in the plugins folder
-2. Navigate to Edit/Project Settings in the editor, Scroll down on the left panel until the plugins sections of the project settings, Click on LootLockerSDK
+1. Navigate to Edit/Project Settings in the editor, Scroll down on the left panel until the plugins sections of the project settings, Click on LootLockerSDK
-3. Modify the LootLockerGameKey, Platform, Game Version, Development mode and AllowTokenRefresh (Set to true if you want the LootLockerSDK to attempt to refresh the token if it expires)
+2. Modify the LootLockerGameKey, Platform, Game Version, Development mode and AllowTokenRefresh (Set to true if you want the LootLockerSDK to attempt to refresh the token if it expires)

-### Using Blueprint

-It is important that in your first ever Blueprint class you set the LootLocker configurations.

-1. Right click within the Event Graph of your blueprint class and locate "LootLocker Settings" category.
-2. Select "Set LootLocker Settings" in that category.
-3. Fill in the info from the LootLocker dashboard (LootLockerGameKey, Platform, Game Version, Development mode and AllowTokenRefresh).
-You should already have an account from [https://my.lootlocker.com/login](https://my.lootlocker.com/login "https://my.lootlocker.com/login").

 ## Support